 - Learning Resources Centre induction – introducing you to all the Learning Resources you will need for your course

-- Student Services induction – you will meet your personal tutor and find out about all the help on offer.
+- Student Services induction – you will meet your personal tutor and learn about all the help on offer.
 They will also make sure you know about any financial support you may be eligible for.

 What do I need to bring with me on my first day?